jchanvfx/NodeGraphQt/README.md

 ### NodeGraph Widget

-This is a **_work in progress_** widget I'm working on in my spare time, as a learning exercise to write a custom node graph in PySide.
+This is a **_work in progress_** widget I'm working on in my spare time, as a learning exercise to write a custom node graph in PySide2.

-NodeGraphQt is node graph widget that can be implemented and repurposed into applications that supports PySide.
+NodeGraphQt is node graph widget that can be implemented and repurposed into applications that supports PySide2.

 ![screencap01](https://raw.githubusercontent.com/jchanvfx/NodeGraphQt/master/example/screenshot.png)